logisim-evolution/logisim-evolution/docs/developers.md

 If you want to contribute to Logisim-evolution, this is how to do it:

 * Make a local *fork* of `Logisim-evolution` by clicking the *Fork* button on [project GitHub page](https://github.com/logisim-evolution/logisim-evolution).
-* Fix the bugs you want to fix on your local fork.
+* Fix the bugs you want to fix on your local fork in the [`develop` branch](https://github.com/logisim-evolution/logisim-evolution/tree/develop).
 * Add the features you want to add on your local fork.
 * Add/modify the documentation/language support on your local fork.

-Once it is running without bugs on your local fork request a *Pull request* by:
+Once it is running without bugs on your local fork, request a *Pull request* by:

 * Go to the *Pull request*-tab and click the button *New pull request*.
 * Click on *compare across forks*.